 Gene interrupted her.
-"Was it by an olive green vintage Jag?" she asked.
-Officer looked at her with a questioning expression.
+"Was it a vintage olive green Jag?" she asked.
+Officer Cordona looked at her with a questioning expression.

 "No. It was a brand new white Mercedes from out of State.
 Why did you ask that?" the officer prodded Gene, who now felt exposed and silly.
 She blushed as the officer and Robin both looked at her expectantly.